tecladocode/web-dev-bootcamp/curriculum/section04/lectures/06_starting_first_html_project/README.md

 </html>
 ```

-To start this project, we'll add a title and some text inside paragraphs.
+Now that we have our basic HTML elements in place, we can add a page title and some paragraphs of text.

-To do this, we'll use `h1` and `p` elements, like so:
+To do this, we'll use `<h1>` and `<p>` elements, like so:

 ```html
 <!DOCTYPE html>